Effect-TS/schema/docs/modules/Schema.ts.md

 ## uppercased

-Verifies that a string is uppercased
+Verifies that a string is uppercased.

-Note.
-This combinator does not make any transformations, it only validates.
-If what you were looking for was a combinator to uppercase strings, then check out the `uppercase` combinator.

 **Signature**